 In this first article, I'll explain the numerous advantages of delivering a "store-friendly" carton to retail stores and explore how automated technology, such as AutoStore, can enable and enhance this capability.
 Stay tuned for the upcoming part 2 of the series, where I'll explain why split-case picking can be more effective than a full-case fulfillment strategy.

-The concept of "aisle ready" or "store-friendly" is where product is selected and prepared within the DC in a manner that enables seamless and efficient processing upon arrival at the store.
+The concept of "aisle ready" or "store-friendly" is where product is selected and prepared within the distribution center in a manner that enables seamless and efficient processing upon arrival at the store.
 While there are numerous approaches to storing and consolidating items at the warehouse, the primary objective is to pick items into a single carton to reduce the need for subsequent handling at the store level.
 Sorting options include separating products based on product categories, planograms, department adjacencies, specific aisles, or a multitude of other criteria.

 Typically, product can be picked from different “zones” or “areas” as a strategy for dividing the work over a wave or schedule.
 For example, similar SKUs may be located on separate floors, picked from different storage locations like shelving or case flow areas, or separated by long distances.
 Various factors, including the physical product dimensions, varying levels of item demand or velocity, or inadequate slotting rules and upkeep practices can cause this type of operation to naturally occur.